Scrusse/CircuitPython/README.md

 ### Reflection

 I had some trouble with this simply because my computer didn't have an up-to-date verson of circuit python (I think?).
+Its important to remember to import libraries otherwise it just wont work (obviously).

 ## CircuitPython_DistanceSensor